nrepl/spec.nrepl.org/spec.md

 ### `load-file` op

-A client may instruct the server to load an entire file instead of sending its contents across the session.
+A client may instruct the server to load an entire file instead of sending its contents across the wire.
 This can be especially useful if the server is running on a different machine from the client.
 It may send a request with a `load-file` op which has `file-path` indicating the path to the file to load.
 Depending on the server, in